 Again, it is interesting to notice that the flat band discovered in the present work is due to the hybridization between the different types of electrons, i.e., itinerant orbitals and purely-localized $f$ orbitals.
 It exists in the SKS phase even at half-filling and develops only in the Kondo gap.
 Specifically, it disappears upon Kondo destruction, resulting in a jump in the Fermi volume or the reconstruction of the Fermi surface crossing the critical point $V_{c,B}$, violating Luttinger theorem.
 The appearance of a Van Hove singularity at the Fermi energy in this flat-band SKS phase could also result in ferromagnetism and other correlation effects.
-Therefore, our results add a new ingredient to a wide context of the flat band physics and Kondo physics in correlated electron systems.
-We expect that the correlated bilayers like the transition metal-dichalcogenide heterostructures and the densely $f$ electron doped graphene bilayers are suitable platforms to observe these fascinating quantum phenomena.
+Moreover, inclusion of the spin-orbit interactions in both the host electrons and the interlayer hybridizations could lead to the topological Kondo insulator and other topological semimetallic phases in the related Anderson lattice systems\cite{FengPRL, lu2019tunable}.